-This week marks the release of Star Trek Into Darkness: An IMAX 3D Experience, a science fiction extravaganza which is full of fantastic technologies and science way beyond our abilities today.
+This week marks the release of Star Trek Into Darkness, a science fiction extravaganza which is full of fantastic technologies and science way beyond our abilities today.

 I was invited over to the Sky News studios in west London to talk about whether science has inspired the Star Trek TV programmes and films, and indeed whether Star Trek has inspired science.

 We spoke about how strange the world of Star Trek must have appeared to audiences when it was first released in the mid sixties.

 Trying to put myself in their shoes reminded me that in the 1960s, atomic energy had been realised, many businesses had computers, and the first steps toward the internet were being taken in the form of a network called ARPANET.

 Those technologies really were cutting edge, so although technological developments like the computer were rooted in the scientific knowledge of that era, they were not a part of most people’s everyday experiences.

 Star Trek has also inspired people in their engineering work.

 Martin Cooper, the man who made the first mobile phone call, has said that he was inspired by James T. Kirk talking on his communicator.
 However, in a recent report about science fiction and technology, Jon Turney wonders whether referring to the communicator was really just a good way to explain to other people how the technology might work.